Lyrical Dance

 Ballet:

-The lyrical dance incorporates ballet techniques and aesthetics, such as pointed toes, graceful lines, and controlled movements.
+Lyrical dance adopted pointed toes, graceful lines, and controlled movements from ballet.
 However, unlike classical ballet, lyrical dance places a greater emphasis on emotional storytelling and fluidity of movement.
-It allows for more freedom of expression and encourages dancers to connect deeply with the music and convey the song lyrics or mood through their movements.
+It provides for more liberty for the performer and motivates the dancers to sink into the music to portray the song lyrics or even the feeling behind it.

 Jazz:

 Jazz dance and lyrical dance both have roots in ballet, but they differ in terms of style and intention.
-Jazz dance is characterized by its energetic, sharp, and syncopated movements, while lyrical dance focuses more on the seamless flow of movement and emotional expression.
-Lyrical dance often incorporates sustained movements, extensions, and a softer, more expressive quality compared to the dynamic and percussive nature of jazz dance.
+At a jazz concert, you can see more energetic, sharp and syncopated movements.
+Lyrical dance, on the other hand, is more focused on a smooth flow of movements and emotional expression.
+Lyrical dance often includes long movements, stretching, and a softer, more expressive quality.
+Of course, this is very different when compared to the dynamic and percussive nature of jazz dance.

 Contemporary: